2009/10

 Unusually, there was not an all-yellow away variation.

-For the first time, Oxford United only wore short-sleeved shirts, so players began to wear thermal base layers in the colder months.
-Interestingly, fans could buy long-sleeved shirts.
+For the first time, Oxford United exclusively wore short-sleeved shirts, prompting players to wear thermal base layers during the colder months.
+Interestingly, long-sleeved shirts were still available for purchase by fans.

 Away Kit & Variations